Kahal B'raira

-Kahal B’raira is a Humanistic Jewish synagogue located at 765 Concord Avenue, Cambridge, a suburb of Boston, Massachusetts, in the United States.
+Kahal B’raira (קְהַל־בְּרֵרָה) is a Humanistic Jewish synagogue located at 765 Concord Avenue, Cambridge, a suburb of Boston, Massachusetts, in the United States.

 Affiliated with the Society for Humanistic Judaism, Kahal B’raira (pronounced ka-HAL breyra) has offered a nontheistic alternative in contemporary Jewish life since 1975.
-The congregation aims to welcome all who identify with the history, culture and fate of the Jewish people, including multi-faith families and LGBTQ families.
+The congregation aims to welcome all who identify with the history, culture and fate of the Jewish people, including interfaith and LGBT families.

 Services

 Sunday School

 Kahal B'raira offers secular Jewish education for young people ages 3–14.
-It also offers bar/bat mitzvah and teen programming including a youth group and employment opportunities in the Sunday School.
-Students involved in the Bar/Bat Mitzvah program and the Youth group also undertake additional social action projects.
-The Sunday School collects tzedakah in class throughout the year and then decides collectively what causes to support.
+It also offers bene mitzvah and teen programming including a youth group and employment opportunities in the Sunday School.
+Students involved in the bene mitzvah program and the youth group also undertake additional social action projects.
+The Sunday School collects tzedakah in class throughout the year and then collectively decides which causes to support.

 Sunday meetings

 The congregation primarily draws members from Eastern and Central Massachusetts.
 Adults meet concurrently with the Sunday School 15 times a year.
 The morning with the children and adults together.
-After the children leave for class, adult members participate in member-led secular services, and a featured presentation by a guest lecturer on a topic typically relating to Jewish culture, humanism, history, philosophy, arts, society, politics, or other issues.
-Some past topics include “When General Grant Expelled the Jews”, “Current events in the Middle East”, “Jewish Cooking”, and an annual book group (past books have included “The Zookeeper's Wife” by Diane Ackerman, “Patrimony” by Philip Roth and “What Remains” by Nicholas Delbanco.
+After the children leave for class, adult members participate in member-led secular services and attend a featured presentation by a guest lecturer on a topic typically related to Jewish culture, humanism, history, philosophy, the arts, society, politics, or other issues.
+Some past topics include When General Grant Expelled the Jews by Jonathan Sarna, “Current events in the Middle East”, “Jewish Cooking”, and an annual book group (past books have included The Zookeeper's Wife by Diane Ackerman, Patrimony by Philip Roth, and What Remains by Nicholas Delbanco.